MicrosoftDocs/ai-builder/ai-builder-docs/powerfx-in-powerapps.md

 [!INCLUDE[cc-beta-prerelease-disclaimer](./includes/cc-beta-prerelease-disclaimer.md)]

 Power Fx AI integration is a new approach that lets you reference AI models in any Power Apps control using the Power Fx open-source low code formula language.
-For example, you can you can detect the language of any user-contributed text and translate it to another language.
+For example, you can detect the language of any user-contributed text and translate it to another language.
 If you've used canvas apps, you're already familiar with Power Fx.

 > [!IMPORTANT]
 >